ThomWilliams/web-apis-code-quiz-tew/README.md

 The application creates an interactive coding quiz using WEB API's.

 This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.
-The UI has been designed with a clean, polished, and accessible interface.
+The UI has been designed with a clean, polished, and accessible interface designed for mobile and desktop.

 ## Installing / Getting started